fruition-partners/filesync/README.md

 Considering ServiceNow does not handle merge conflicts at all, this is a major goal of this tool!
 Contributions to help achieve this road map or improve the tool in general are **greatly** appreciated.

 - [x] support latest versions (Eurkea+) of ServiceNow
-- [ ] add protocol support to use http:// for localhost setups
+- [x] add protocol support to use http:// for localhost setups
 - [ ] check if the record has been updated by someone else before uploading changes and warn the user and cancel the upload (basic conflict management)
-- [ ] add notification (mac OS) to signify that the upload is complete (or failed)
+- [x] add notification (mac OS) to signify that the upload is complete (or failed)
 - [ ] handle record conflicts via saving "file.diff-remote.js" and "file.diff-to-merge.js" files as applicable.
 On repeat try, if only "file.diff-to-merge.js" exists then upload this file assuming user has resolved merge conflict.... **needs some more thought!**
-- [ ] upgrade node binaries to latest versions
+- [ ] upgrade node binaries to latest versions (currently version "v0.8.25")
 - [ ] use standard npm package.json setup to specify 3rd part node_modules
 - [ ] open simple diff tool to handle merging changes (command line "diff" or mac OS X Code "FileMerge")
 - [ ] add record browser to automatically download chosen files.

+Nice to haves
+- [ ] option to re-download all files from instance
+- [ ] notifications play sounds, show more info, are clickable etc.

 ## Changes